WhaleConnect/whaleconnect/main/src/error_gen/README.md

 The JSON file contains all the error identifiers and string descriptions.\
 The Python file reads this JSON and translates it into C++ code.
 This is outputted to `errorlist.cpp`.

+Both files are GPLv3-licensed as they are considered to be part of the Network Socket Terminal source code.

 ## Format of the JSON File

 There are three sections of the JSON data: "crossplatform", "windows", and "unix".
 These associate error identifiers to descriptions.
 They contain entries specific to either Windows or Unix (or both), their names are self-explanatory.\